 What are Days Working Capital?

-Days Working Capital is a vital ratio considered for fundamental analysis of the company, which indicates number of days (lower the better) a company requires to convert its Working Capital into the sales revenue and is derived from Working Capital and the annual turnover.
+Days Working Capital is a vital ratio considered for fundamental analysis of the company, which indicates the number of days (lower the better) a company requires to convert its Working Capital into the sales revenue.
+It is derived from Working Capital and the annual turnover.

 The formula is as follows:-